umairparacha00/laravel-vue-challenge/README.md

 For authentication, we could use a route middleware to protect these endpoints and ensure only authenticated users can access them.
 Laravel Passport provides a simple way to do this with its `auth:api` middleware.

 This is a high-level overview and the actual implementation may vary based on the specific requirements of the mobile app.

+**Suggestions:**

+- I can see that you have mentioned at breadcrumbs in the feature request, but I didn't find this application suitable for breadcrumbs as it has only 3 pages.
+So, I have not implemented breadcrumbs in this application.